ucsb-cs156/OLD-website-originial-repo/_topics/csil_via_ssh_from_macos.md

 * MacOS specific instructions are here: <https://doc.engr.ucsb.edu/display/EPK/CS+Lab+RDP+Access+-+MacOS+Client>
 * You will also need the Campus VPN Client (Pulse Secure) which you can install here: <https://dev-it-ucsb-edu-v01.pantheonsite.io/get-connected-vpn/pulse-secure-vpn-client-mac-os>

+# Using Samba with MacOS

+Another option is to mount your CSIL home directory *as if* it were a local directory on your Mac.

+This allows you, for example, to edit files on CSIL using VSCode running on your Mac.

+To do this, see the instructions here: <https://doc.engr.ucsb.edu/pages/viewpage.action?pageId=3342386>

 # Using X11 with XQuartz

 Note that this option is now considered deprecated by ECI in favor of the Remote Desktop option (per [this article](https://doc.engr.ucsb.edu/pages/viewpage.action?pageId=5112076)